 But is that all it takes?

-If a manufacturer is utilizing adhesive bonding to assemble their products and they begin to see a dip in reliability or a full on failure how do they respond to that?
+Suppose a manufacturer is utilizing adhesive bonding to assemble their products, and they begin to see a dip in reliability or a full-on failure.
+How do they respond to that?

 Do they clean the surface a little more intensely before applying the adhesive?
 If so, how much?
 Is the cleaning technique even appropriate?
 How do you know?
 And if you’ve been using an ineffective or inappropriate cleaning method, what’s the right one?